tedneward/Worldspine-DnD5e/Races/Half-Elves/index.md

 ```

 ## Half-Elf Names
 Half-elves use either human or elven naming conventions.
-As if to emphasize that they don’t really fit in to either society, half-elves raised among humans are often given elven names, and those raised among elves often take human names.
+As if to emphasize that they don't really fit in to either society, half-elves raised among humans are often given elven names, and those raised among elves often take human names.

 ```
 def get_name(npc):